fractalbass/dhtmonitor/README.md

 14. Add MySql support (running locally)
 15. Add swagger.
 (Swagger docroot is at http://localhost:8888/dhtmonitor/index.html
 16. Install artifactory.
-17. Create post-receive hook for git.
+17. Create post-receive hook for git - now trying to implement this thing in GIT rather than locally.
 18. Removed a MySQL test.
 (This is a useless comment, but I put it here to test the build.)